donipologhimire/Motion-Planning-Class/README_PROJECT1.txt

 ###################### FOR TRAPEZOIDAL DECOMPOSITION: ########################

-STEP 1: UNZIP THE Submission_Team1 folder
-STEP 2: GO to MAE195_ part 2 folder RUN THE trapezoidal_decomposition.m file
-STEP 3: If some tools are missing please install them, for example: Mapping Toolbox

 ############################# FOR BUG_1 ALGORITHM  ########################

 STEP 1: CHECK IF PYTHON3 is installed in your computer